Robert Clarke (academic)

-Robert Clarke is a Northern Irish oncology researcher and academic administrator.
-He is the executive director of The Hormel Institute, a professor of biochemistry, Molecular Biology and Biophysics at the University of Minnesota, and ab Adjunct Professor of Oncology at Georgetown University.
+Robert Clarke is a cancer researcher and academic administrator.
+He is the executive director of The Hormel Institute and a professor of biochemistry, molecular biology and biophysics at the University of Minnesota, and an adjunct professor of oncology at Georgetown University.

-With his work focused in breast cancer research, Clarke studies how hormones (endogenous and exogenous) and related factors affect breast cancer.
-He has authored over 340 publications, and has 5 patents awarded.
-His research primarily focuses on determining an individual patient’s prognosis and the likelihood that they will respond to specific systemic therapies.
-His laboratory also studies drug resistance and the role of cell-cell communication in affecting dormancy and responsiveness to endocrine therapies breast cancers that express the estrogen receptor.
+With his work focused on breast cancer research, Clarke studies how hormones (endogenous and exogenous) and related factors affect breast cancer.
+He has authored over 360 publications, and he has 5 patents awarded.
+His research focuses on understanding the endocrine responsiveness of breast cells and the likelihood that breast tumors will respond to specific systemic therapies.
+His laboratory also studies drug resistance and the role of cell-cell communication in affecting emergence from dormancy and responsiveness to endocrine therapies in breast tumors that express estrogen receptors.

-Clarke is an elected Fellow of American Association for the Advancement of Science, the Royal Society of Chemistry, the Royal Society of Medicine, and the Royal Society of Biology.
-He is a Senior Editor for the journal Cancer Research.
+Clarke is an elected fellow of American Association for the Advancement of Science, Royal Society of Chemistry, Royal Society of Medicine, and Royal Society of Biology.
+He serves on the editorial boards of several journals including Clinical Cancer Research (2006-date), Endocrine-Related Cancer (2012-date) and as associate editor (2001-2007), senior editor (2007-2023) and editorial board member (2023-date) for Cancer Research.

 Education

-Clarke studied at the University of Ulster, and received his bachelor's degree in biological sciences in 1980.
-He then enrolled at Queen’s University of Belfast, and earned a M.Sc. in 1982, a Ph.D. in 1986, and a D.Sc. in 1999 (each in biochemistry).
+Clarke studied at Regent House School and received his bachelor's degree in biological sciences from the University of Ulster in 1980.
+He then enrolled at Queen's University of Belfast and earned a master's degree in 1982 and a PhD in 1986 (each in biochemistry).
 He completed his postdoctoral training at the Medical Breast Section of the National Cancer Institute in 1988.

 Career

-Following his postdoctoral training, Clarke joined Georgetown University School of Medicine as an assistant professor of physiology and biophysics, and was promoted to associate professor of oncology in 1995, and to professor in 1999.
-In 2020, he held an appointment at Georgetown University as an adjunct professor of oncology.
+Following his postdoctoral training at National Institutes of Health, Clarke joined Georgetown University School of Medicine as an assistant professor of physiology and biophysics, and was promoted to associate professor of oncology with tenure in 1995, and to professor in 1999.
+While joining University of Minnesota in 2020, he retains an appointment at Georgetown University as an adjunct professor of oncology.
+Since 2020, he is a tenured professor of biochemistry, molecular biology and biophysics at University of Minnesota.

 Clarke also held several administrative appointments in his career.
-He served as secretary/treasurer of the Georgetown University Senate from 2004 till 2007, as associate vice president of GUMC and director of Biomedical Graduate Research Organization from 2007 till 2019, as co-leader of Breast Cancer Program 2006 till 2020, and as dean for research 2011 till 2019 at Georgetown University.
-Since 2020 he serves as executive director of The Hormel Institute, University of Minnesota.
+He served as secretary/treasurer of the Georgetown University Faculty Senate from 2004 until 2007, as associate vice president of Georgetown University Medical Center and director of Biomedical Graduate Research Organization at Georgetown University Medical Center from 2007 till 2019, as co-leader of Breast Cancer Program at Georgetown Lombardi Comprehensive Cancer Center 2006 through 2020, and as dean for research 2011 until 2019 at Georgetown University Medical Center.
+Since 2020, Clarke serves as executive director of Hormel Institute and member of the executive committee of Masonic Cancer Center at University of Minnesota.